 If I leave them open, it means there was something useful there for me to check out later.
 I’ll occasionally open my Notes app and write down what came to mind as I was reading.
 That way I don’t have to start from scratch again the next time I read that particular article.

 It’s a system that works well for me!
+Play around with it and see what research you can do from your smartphone.

 3. Social Media Marketing